 Article FIFTH of the Certificate of Incorporation is a creditor compromise provision that generally provides that, in certain circumstances, a majority in number representing three-fourths in value of the creditors or class of creditors, and/or of the stockholders or class of stockholders, of the Company may agree to a compromise or arrangement and to any reorganization of the Company as a consequence of such compromise or arrangements.
-The provision provides that such actions, if sanctioned by a court of competent jurisdiction, would be binding on all the creditors or class of creditors and/or the stockholders or class of stockholders or
+The provision provides that such actions, if sanctioned by a court of competent jurisdiction, would be binding on all the creditors or class of creditors and/or the stockholders or class of stockholders of the Company.
+The text of Article FIFTH of the Certificate of Incorporation is set forth below:

-FIFTH: Whenever a compromise or arrangement is proposed between the Corporation and its creditors or any class of them and/or between the Corporation and its stockholders or any class of them, any court of equitable jurisdiction within the State of Delaware may, on the application in a summary way of the Corporation or of any creditor or stockholder thereof or on the application of any receiver or receivers appointed for the Corporation under the provisions of section 291 of Title 8 of the Delaware Code or on the application of trustees in dissolution or of any receiver or receivers appointed for the creditors or class of creditors, and/or of the stockholders of class of stockholders of the Corporation, as the case may be, to be summoned in such manner as the said court directs.
-If a majority in number representing three-fourths in value of the creditors or class of creditors, and/or of the Corporation as a consequence of such compromise or arrangement and to any reorganization of the Corporation as a consequence of such compromise or arrangement and the said reorganization shall, if sanctioned by the court to which said application has been made, be binding on all the creditors or class of creditors, and/or on all the stockholders or class of stockholders of the Corporation, as the case may be, and also on the Corporation.
+FIFTH: Whenever a compromise or arrangement is proposed between the Corporation and its creditors or any class of them and/or between the Corporation and its stockholders or any class of them, any court of equitable jurisdiction within the State of Delaware may, on the application in a summary way of the Corporation or of any creditor or stockholder thereof or on the application of any receiver or receivers appointed for the Corporation under the provisions of section 291 of Title 8 of the Delaware Code or on the application of trustees in dissolution or of any receiver or receivers appointed for the Corporation under the provisions of section 279 of Title 8 of the Delaware Code, order a meeting of the creditors or class of creditors, and/or of the stockholders of class of stockholders of the Corporation, as the case may be, to be summoned in such manner as the said court directs.
+If a majority in number representing three-fourths in value of the creditors or class of creditors, and/or of the stockholders or class of stockholders of the Corporation, as the case may be, agree to any compromise or arrangement and to any reorganization of the Corporation as a consequence of such compromise or arrangement, the said compromise or arrangement and the said reorganization shall, if sanctioned by the court to which said application has been made, be binding on all the creditors or class of creditors, and/or on all the stockholders or class of stockholders of the Corporation, as the case may be, and also on the Corporation.